What Is Structural Load?

 The live load is assumed to be produced by the occupancy of a building, which includes the weight of movable members, concentrated loads, distributed loads, vibration, load due to impact, and dust load.

-But it does not including the earthquake load, seismic load, wind load, snow load, and other loads due to change in temperature, differential settlement, shrinkage, etc.
+But it does not include the earthquake load, seismic load, wind load, snow load, and other loads due to changes in temperature, differential settlement, shrinkage, etc.

 Occupancy or Grouping